Gurhan, The Designer

 - Necklaces, Pendants, and Bracelets: Item number is generally found near the clasp or on the GURHAN logo tag.

 - Rings: Item number is found engraved on the inside of the band.

 - Earrings: Item number is generally found on the back of the earring or on the bezel when a stone is featured.

-- Should you have trouble finding the item number on your piece of GURHAN jewelry, contact [email protected] and a customer service representative will assist you.
+- Should you have trouble finding the item number on your piece of GURHAN jewelry, please contact or email the concierge and a customer service representative will assist you.

 Yes, we can provide Insurance Valuation Letters with current pricing.
-Please contact Customer Relations at [email protected]
+Please contact Customer Relations at please contact or email the concierge

 No, GURHAN is not a certified appraiser and is not authorized to provide an official appraisal or certification as to stone quality or details apart from carat weight.
 A formal stone or value appraisal can be obtained through your authorized jeweler or the Gemological Institute of America.